New Hope Through Genomic Medicine

 The genomics program came to Avera Cancer Institute in January 2014 when Brian Leyland Jones, MB BS, PhD, and his team began the Molecular and Experimental Medicine program.

-“We have seen over 300 patients to date,” said Casey Williams, PharmD, BCOP, Director of Avera’s Molecular and Experimental Medicine team.
+“We have seen over 300 patients to date,” said Casey Williams, PharmD, BCOP.
 Many have been breast and gynecologic patients, although the team works with patients who have all types of tumors.

-“We have had some outstanding results,” said Leyland Jones, Vice President of Molecular and Experimental Medicine.
+“We have had some outstanding results,” said Leyland-Jones.

 The team has treated patients who now have no obvious disease – termed a “complete response” to treatment.
 They have helped patients whose only option would have been palliative care to keep them comfortable at end of life, who are now enjoying quality time with their families.